 Have you ever wanted to camp in a treehouse?
 Well you can!
 Less than an hour outside of Jacksonville, Camp Chowenwaw Park is a former Girl Scout Camp.
-Converted to Clay County Park, and they offer tent, cabin and treehouse camping.
+Converted to Clay County Park, and they offer tent, cabin and treehouse camping and it’s one of the best spots in North Florida to take your family camping.

 Rent the Whole Treehouse Site